Psychosis

 Some individuals may require long-term use of antipsychotic medication, possibly for life.
 Others may be able to gradually reduce their dosage and discontinue medication if symptoms significantly improve.
 It's essential not to abruptly stop taking prescribed medications as this could lead to symptom relapse.
 In severe cases, individuals may require admission to a psychiatric hospital for treatment.

-Visit our offices in Dayton, West Carrolton, and Cincinnati Ohio to learn more.
+Visit our office in Dayton, Ohio to learn more.

 *All information subject to change.
 Images may contain models.
 Individual results are not guaranteed and may vary.